-If you’re moving to Los Angeles and plan on bringing your car, you may have questions about how you can legally operate your vehicle on the road.
-For all inquiries about car law and registration, feel free to reach out to the experienced attorneys at West Coast Trial Lawyers.
+If you’re moving to California, particularly in the Los Angeles area, and plan on bringing your car, you may have questions about how you can legally operate your vehicle on the road.
+For all inquiries about car law and registration, feel free to reach out to the experienced Los Angeles car accident attorneys at West Coast Trial Lawyers.

 To obtain a California driver’s license, you need to: